Merkel faces ultimatum from ally over migrants - Journal du Cameroun

 – ‘Almost a miracle’ –

-An act of rebellion from Seehofer could force her to sack him, which “would be the end of the government and the alliance between CDU and CSU,” an unnamed CDU source told Bild.
+An act of rebellion from Seehofer could force Merkel to sack him, which “would be the end of the government and the alliance between CDU and CSU,” an unnamed CDU source told Bild.

-If Merkel is given a two-week ultimatum, she would still have the Herculean challenge of persuading EU governments to sign up to a common plan on the migrants.
+If Merkel is given a two-week ultimatum, she would still face the challenge of persuading EU governments to sign up to a common plan on the migrants.

-Central and eastern EU nations such as Hungary and Poland have either refused outright or resisted taking in refugees under an EU quota system that has essentially floundered.
+Central and eastern EU nations such as Hungary and Poland have either refused outright or resisted taking in refugees under an EU quota system.

-A populist-far right government in place in Italy, as well as the conservative-far right in power in neighbouring Austria, have also taken an uncompromising stance on immigration.
+A populist-far right government in Italy, as well as the conservative-far right cabinet in neighbouring Austria, have also taken an uncompromising stance on immigration.

-Despite howls of protests from aid groups and even the United Nations, Rome has banned rescue vessels carrying migrants from docking.

-Merkel’s talks on Monday evening with Italian Prime Minister Giuseppe Conte could prove crucial, if she is to have any chance of finding concordance in Brussels.
+Merkel’s talks on Monday evening with Italian Prime Minister Giuseppe Conte could prove crucial if she is to have any chance of forging an agreement in Brussels.

 On Tuesday, she will huddle with French President Emmanuel Macron.